Services

 If you have been automatically enrolled in KiwiSaver you have eight weeks from starting your new job to decide if you want to remain a member of KiwiSaver or opt out.

-You are also be entitled to a matching employer contribution of 3%.
+If you are employed, you are also be entitled to a matching employer contribution of 3%.

 The following chart shows the flows of contributions into your KiwiSaver investment: